Boeing 737 MAX can return to the skies, FAA says

 Twenty months after Boeing’s new 737 MAX was grounded worldwide following two deadly crashes, the Federal Aviation Administration on Wednesday approved Boeing’s fixes for the airplane and cleared the MAX to return to service.

-In a statement the FAA said airlines that have parked their MAX aircraft must make required maintenance and system modifications to prepare them to fly again.
-The agency will review each U.S. airline’s MAX pilot training program.
+In a statement, the FAA said airlines that have parked their MAX aircraft must make required maintenance and system modifications to prepare them to fly again.
+The agency will review each U.S. airline’s MAX pilot-training program.
 And it will inspect and issue an airworthiness certificate for every MAX Boeing built after the March 2019 grounding order.

 Since the first MAX crash two years ago, Boeing has suffered through a relentless litany of damning revelations, scathing investigation reports and discoveries of problems that delayed this moment.